kikealvarez/roman_numerals/README.md

 # roman_numerals
-Api for generate / parse roman numerals
+Tool for handling roman numerals

-API interface for generate roman numbers from integer numbers or parse roman numbers to integer numbers.
+Generate roman numbers from integer numbers or parse roman numbers to integer numbers.
     It works for numbers between 1 and 3999

     Parameters: